atomicjolt/react_rails_starter_app/README.md

 applications on a single domain.
 - **domain:** Custom domain name.
 - **name:** Name the account anything you'd like.
+- **lti_key:** A unique key for the LTI application you are building.
+This will be provided to Canvas.
+- **lti_secret:** The shared secret for your LTI application.
+This will be provided to Canvas and will be used to sign the LTI request.
+Generate this value using `rake secret`.
+Alternatively if you leave this field empty an LTI secret will be automatically generated for the account.
+- **canvas_uri:** The URI of the Canvas institution to be associated with a specific account.

 Once you've setup your seeds file run it to setup database defaults: